 Consult the academic course catalogue for more detailed information regarding course offerings at Prep.

 Students who successfully audition for Prep Singers, the Jazz Ensemble, or the String Ensemble and commit to the music performance program for their entire freshman year do not have to take the academic music class.
 Descriptions for each of these groups are found in the academic course catalogue.
-Students interested in auditioning for Prep Singers or the String Ensemble are strongly encouraged to set up an audition time this spring by contacting Mr. Ashur or Mr. Daum.
+Students interested in auditioning for Prep Singers or the String Ensemble are strongly encouraged to set up an audition time this spring by contacting Mr. Ashur.
 Fall auditions are also available.
 All Jazz Ensemble auditions will take place in the Fall.

 If your son has had accommodations in middle school due to learning differences, please send a complete report of your son’s psycho educational testing to Karen Napolitano, school counselor, for consideration.
 A full battery of testing (performed within the last five years) must be shared with the school for accommodations to be granted.
 Please note that a pediatrician’s diagnosis of ADD/ADHD does not in and of itself qualify for accommodations.